Portland protester sentenced to 15 months for arson

-PORTLAND — A Portland man has been sentenced to federal prison for committing arson at the Multnomah County Justice Center during a protest in May 2020.
+PORTLAND, Ore.
+(AP) — A Portland, Oregon, man has been sentenced to federal prison for committing arson at the Multnomah County Justice Center during a protest in May 2020.

 Edward Schinzing, 33, was sentenced to 15 months in federal prison and three years of supervised release, The Oregonian/OregonLive reported.
 He also agreed to pay restitution to Multnomah County.

-Schinzing was in a group of protesters that marched to the downtown Justice Center on May 29, 2020, the second day of protest in Portland after George Floyd, a 46-year-old Black man, was killed by a Minneapolis police officer.
+Schinzing was in a group of protesters that marched to the downtown Justice Center on May 29, 2020, the second day of protest in Portland after George Floyd, a 46-year-old Black man, was murdered by a Minneapolis police officer.

 The group broke several windows at the Corrections Records Office of the building where three Multnomah County employees were working, according to court documents.
 Members of the group spray-painted the office, damaged computers and started fires.